-PPAF was established in 1997 by the Government of Pakistan (GOP) as an apex institution to serve civil society organizations (PPAF, 2016).
+PPAF was established in 1997 by Government of Pakistan (GOP) as an apex institution to serve civil society organizations (PPAF, 2016).
 Security and Exchange Commission of Pakistan (SECP) is the regulatory authority of PPAF.
-GOP created an endowment fund as an initial capital besides, PPAF subsequent funds from international donors and lenders, such as the World Bank.
-Core components of the objectives of PPAF are health and educational services, credit and enterprise development, and training and capacity building of PPAF's partner organizations (Duflos, Latortue, Mommartz, Perrett, & Staschen, 2007).
-PPAF aims and objectives are very close to the Millennium Development Goals (MDGs), including generating income, improving social and physical infrastructure, and developing poor people's skills.
-Initially, PPAF started up with five Partner Organizations (POs) including, Agha Khan Rural Support Program (AKRSP) in Gilgit, Kashf Foundation in Lahore, Taraqee Trust in Quetta, National Rural Support Program (NRSP) in Islamabad, and the Family Planning Association of Pakistan (FPAP) in Lahore.
-Now, PPAF provides microfinance to many civil society organizations, including Rural Support Organizations, Microfinance Banks, Microfinance Institutions, and Non-Government Organizations.
-Over 129 partner organizations nationwide are currently working with PPAF, including Farmers Friend Organization, Khushali Bank, Women Social Organization, BRAC Pakistan, Poverty Eradication Network, and Punjab Rural Support Program.
+GOP created endowment fund as an initial capital besides, PPAF subsequent funds from international donors and lenders, such as World Bank.
+Core components of the objectives of PPAF are health and educational services, credit and enterprise development, and training and capacity building of PPAF's partner organizations (Duflos, Latortue, et al., 2007).
+PPAF aims and objectives are very close to the Millennium Development Goals (MDGs) including generating income, improving social and physical infrastructure, and developing skills of poor people.

+Initially PPAF started up with five Partner Organizations (POs) including, Agha Khan Rural Support Program (AKRSP) in Gilgit, Kashf Foundation in Lahore, Taraqee Trust in Quetta, National Rural Support Program (NRSP) in Islamabad, and Family Planning Association of Pakistan (FPAP) in Lahore.
+Now, PPAF provides microfinance to a large number of civil society organizations including Rural Support Organizations, Microfinance Banks, Microfinance Institutions and Non-Government Organizations.
+Currently over 129 partner organizations nationwide are working with PPAF, including Farmers Friend Organization, Khushali Bank, Women Social Organization, BRAC Pakistan, Poverty Eradication Network, and Punjab Rural Support Program.
 PPAF covers 36 districts and has 164 branches/loan centers; it disbursed Rs.
 1.626 m funds to its POs; PPAF targets 36% male (20,814) and 64% female (36,303) with an average loan size of Rs.
 20,525 (PPAF, 2015).
-The role of intermediate institutions like PPAF is to raise funds, grants, and donations from government and international donor agencies like World Bank and disburse them to poor people.
-The main objective of PPAF is to alleviate poverty in Pakistan by providing microcredit and increasing the incomegenerating ability of poor people and bring them out from poverty.
-To efficiently utilize international donations and government funding for alleviating poverty, PPAF needs to be financially selfsustainable for providing loans to various MFIs with the aim of public welfare.
+The role of intermediate institutions like PPAF is to raise funds, grants, and donations from government and international donor agencies like World Bank and disburse these funds to poor people.
+The main objective of PPAF is to alleviate poverty in Pakistan by providing microcredit and increasing income generating ability of poor people and bring them out from poverty.
+In order to efficiently utilize international donations and government funding for alleviating poverty, PPAF needs to be financially self-sustainable for providing loans to various MFIs with an aim of public welfare.
 PPAF has initiated different projects and programs for providing financial services to poor people in Pakistan.
-PPAF needs to make efficient utilization of grants and loans provided by the donor or government regulatory organizations.
-It is observed that PPAF faced financial losses, and people working at PPAF were involved in fraudulent practices (Rana, 2013).
+PPAF needs to make efficient utilization of grants and loans provided by donors or government regulatory organizations.
+It is observed that PPAF faced financial losses and people working at PPAF were involved in fraudulent practices (Rana, 2013).
 So, there is a need to evaluate the performance of PPAF, particularly in the areas of sustainability and outreach.
-Prior studies, for instance, Yusuf, Shirazi, and Ghani (2013), Shirazi (2010), and Shirazi, and Khan (2009), were undertaken to assess the overall impact of PPAF activities on poverty alleviation.
-These studies used either the first Gallup Pakistan survey in 2002 with 1800 participants, followed by another survey conducted in 2005 with 3000 households (including both borrower and non-borrowers of funds).
-This study primarily undertakes PPAF for analyzing its performance in terms of financial sustainability and outreach over ten years 2007-2016, which is the most current.
-No study has been done to analyze financial sustainability and outreach of PPAF, so this study fills the research gap.
+A large number of studies, for instance Yusuf, Shirazi, and Ghani (2013), Shirazi (2010) and Shirazi and Khan (2009) were undertaken to assess the overall impact of PPAF activities on poverty alleviation.
+These studies used either first Gallup Pakistan survey in the year 2002 with 1800 participants, which was followed by another survey conducted in 2005 with 3000 households (including both borrower and non-borrowers of funds).
+This study primarily undertakes PPAF for analyzing its performance in terms of financial sustainability and outreach over the period of ten years 2007-2016, which is the most current.
+As previously no study has done to analyze financial sustainability and outreach of PPAF, so this study fills the research gap.